Carbon price: Overview

-Hybrid designs
+Evaluations of 21 carbon pricing schemes, show that at least 17 of these have caused reductions in greenhouse gas emissions.
+The achieved emissions reductions range between 5% and 21% for the studied schemes.

+The exact monetary damage of the social cost caused by a tonne of CO_{2} depends on climate and economic feedback effects and remains to some degree uncertain.
+Latest calculations show an increasing trend:

+Implementation

 Cap-and-trade systems can include price stability provisions with floor and ceiling limits.
 Such designs are often referred to as hybrid designs.
 To the extent the price is controlled by these limits, it can be considered a tax.